bnnm/wwiser/doc/EDITOR.md

 - adds objects to playlist, but not used until added to a "group"
   - objects may be segments/playlists/switches?
   - AkMusicRanSeq saves the segments in children list, but aren't in the playlist
-- plays a list of objects inside a group
+- plays a list of objects inside a group (only segments)
+  - there is a special "event track" that technically plays anything, but it's handled differently
 - defines groups with modes that change when track is played
   - sequence continuous: plays all objects in sequence, on loop/next call restarts
   - sequence step: plays one object from first, on loop/next call plays next object
   - random continuous: plays all objects randomly, on loop/next call restarts
   - random step: plays one object at random, on loop/next call plays another object
   - loop above means set on playlist/group level (loop on children level "traps" the sequence)
-- groups may have objects or other groups (with objects), at any position
+- groups may have segments or other groups (with objects), at any position
 - random types have weight (probability to play), from 0.001 to 100% (default 50)
 - random types can use "standard"=allows repeats, or "shuffle"= doesn't
 - random types can set "avoid repeat N" to affect which objects are picked on loops/next play
-- each "group" has N objects
+- each "group" has N segments
 - group and objects have loop settings (1=once/none, 0=infinite, N=loops)
   - loop meaning varies per mode
 - combining all object stems + loops created a whole song